scientific-python/scientific-python-archive/summits/2023/2023-invite.md

 We have funding to cover 40 participants for five days and six nights including travel, food, and lodging.
-This will be an invite-only event that requires upfront agreement to commit a substantial amount of time to (a) take part in three to four months of pre-summit planning, (b) attend the one-week summit in-person, and
+This will be an invite-only event that requires upfront agreement to commit a substantial amount of time to (a) take part in two of the three pre-summit planning meetings, (b) interact with fellow participants in the public forums, (b) attend the one-week summit in-person, and
 (c) participate in several months of post-summit implementation.

 ## Participants

-Participants will be recruited from the community of developers already actively engaged with the Scientific Python project.
-Developers will represent packages such as NumPy, SciPy, matplotlib, xarray, pandas, scikit-image, scikit-learn, NetworkX, and IPython, as well as domain stacks including Astropy, Pangeo, and scikit-HEP.
+Participants will be recruited from the community of developers of packages such as NumPy, SciPy, matplotlib, xarray, pandas, scikit-image, scikit-learn, NetworkX, and IPython, as well as domain stacks including Astropy, Pangeo, and scikit-HEP.

-## Timing
+## Dates

-We need four months lead time to plan and coordinate work.
-Assuming we get an early confirmation, a one-week period between February and June 2023 would be ideal for the summit itself.
-Spring or early summer break would be ideal.
+Participants will be expected to participate in two of the three planning meetings and the weekly long summit.

+- February planning meeting (TBD)
+- March planning meeting (TBD)
+- April planning meeting (TBD)
+- May 22-26, 2023 Summit

+The planning meetings will have two or three "parallel tracks" so that smaller groups can focus on their subprojects.
+Attendees should arrive the day before the summit starts, and stay for the entire duration of the summit.

 ## Pre-Summit Planning

-Participants will be responsible for attending two or more one-hour video meetings and for participating in a planning repository via PRs, issues—as both contributors and reviewers.
+Participants will be responsible for attending two or more one-hour video meetings (the planning meetings mentioned above) and for participating in a planning repository via PRs, issues—as both contributors and reviewers.
+There is no heavy top-down structure: participants themselves will organize the work that needs to be done ahead of time.
-The work plan will be decided before the meeting, and includes deciding on topics, dividing the work, and scheduling the meeting.
+They will deciding on topics, divide the work, and schedule the meeting.

 ## Summit Execution

-We do not need the entire group to meet in one room at the same time, because work will be planned and subdivided beforehand.
-Lunch could be catered and delivered to the work rooms, or we could go to nearby restaurants.
+The goal of the summit is to be a hands-on work meeting.
+That said, there will be some free time scheduled to brainstorm new ideas, and to discuss current community projects and activities.

 ## Post-Summit Implementation